 I’m implementing the builtin command autocompletion stage for my shell project.
-Locally, autocompletion for echo
+Locally, autocompletion for echo and exit works as expected, but the Codecrafters tests fail.

 What I Have Implemented